 If we were to think back to our very first jobs, I bet we find a certain vein of creative adolescent greed and ingenuity.
 I’m talking about the first jobs that predate any sort of formal work for a paycheck.
 I’m talking about the childhood hustles, let me give 2 of my examples.

 The first business I ever started was ‘Bug Busters‘.

 This was the 1980’s when Suburban America was smack in the middle of an unparalleled ‘Japanese Beetle Bug‘ infestation that was reeking havoc on the yards of this once great land.
-To be clear, I am talking about the time before the Green and Yellow bags you put in your yard from the hardware store that virtually wiped the little bastards out inside of a year.
-There was no chemical cure in sight and it was driving our Dads to tears watching their once green lawns turn brown with clumps of mating beetles.
+To be clear, I am talking about the time before the Green and Yellow bags you put in your yard.
+(Those gifts from the hardware store virtually wiped the little bastards out inside of a year).
+But for my story, there was no chemical cure in sight.
+It was driving our Dads to tears watching their once green lawns turn brown with clumps of mating beetles.

 Have no fear for ‘Bug Busters‘ was there.

-I would knock on your door and for $5 cash in hand I would troop around your yard, filling my bucket of hot soapy water with all of your little Asian invaders until we were both satisfied that I had killed a worthy amount for the price paid.
+I would knock on your door and for $5 cash in hand I would troop around your yard.
+All the while filling my bucket of hot soapy water with all of your little Asian invaders.
+I would do this until we were both satisfied that I had killed a worthy amount for the price paid.
 I even had a T-shirt made up with Gold lettering on a Blue background with a picture of ants (no readily available image of the true enemy at the time, this was before Al Gore invented the internet).